richard-strauss-werke/strauss-ODD/README.md

 - %outputFile% - `"C:\test\persons.rng"`
 - %selectedSchema% - `schema.persons` (for a list of possible schemata, see the file `rswa.MAIN.odd.xml`.

 It should also be possible to build a schema by applying a transformation scenario to the ODD in oXygen.
-In this case, add selectedSchema to the transformation settings.
+In this case, add the selectedSchema parameter to the transformation settings.

 Credits